xrdocs/ncs5500/_tutorials/latest-qos-enhancements-onncs5700-ios-xr-7-6-1.md

 2. Packet forwarding to destination NPU
   (If Queuing needed it is on RCY port VoQ)
 3. Packet reached to destination NPU egress pipeline (RCY port)
 4. Packet is recycled back to ingress pipeline of destination NPU.
-Loopup at this stage points to actual port
+Lookup at this stage points to actual port
 5. Packet is forwarded to Egress Pipeline (actual port).
 Queuing at this stage is done on the actual port VoQ
 6. Packet Goes out of egress Port